 Farminence was founded as a way to educate people that are interested in becoming more self-sufficient.
 I’ll share my 20+ years of agriculture knowledge with you so that you can feel comfortable raising livestock, gardening, preserving food, and cooking delicious meals from scratch.

 About Shelby DeVore

-I live in West Tennessee with my husband, our son Forrest, our daughter Dallas and soon to be third child.
-We live on a small 14 acre farm with meat chickens, turkeys, egg chickens, a Jersey cow, dwarf goats, two horses, a couple of farm dogs, honey bees and three barn cats.
+I live in West Tennessee with my husband, our son Forrest, and our daughters Dallas and Ellie.
+We live on a small 14-acre farm with meat chickens, turkeys, egg chickens, a Jersey cow, dwarf goats, two horses, a couple of farm dogs, honey bees, and three barn cats.